-i apii itioti Assessine 116

 Criteria to trigger detailed risk assessment:

-Aggressive Behavio our
+Aggressive Behaviour

-Any one of these cri teria will trigger the need for the following individual risk

-assessment to be co Tollowing marvidual fisk
+Any one of these criteria will trigger the need for the following individual risk assessment to be completed.

 Name of Pupil

-Traine or rapii

 Date of Risk

 Assessment

 Serious Incident

 Form Statistics

 Have other people Adults Pupils

 been the victim of (Name of involved) (Name of involved)

-this pupil's
+this pupil's ·

 behaviour

-Have any of these Yes No
+Have any of these incidents been physical attacks or attempted physical attacks? (tick as appropriate) Yes No

-incidents been 100 140

-physical attacks or

-attempted

-physical attacks?

-(tick as

-appropriate)

 Give illustrative

-frequency (i.e.

-amount of time

-span of school
+frequency (i.e. amount of time span of school weeks)

-weeks)

 Number of Adults Pupils

 incidents towards

-Description of
+Description of incidents

-incidents

-Number of

-occasions where a
+Number of occasions where a significant injury has occurred

-significant injury

-has occurred

-Is there a pattern

-(i.e. place /lesson
+Is there a pattern (i.e. place /lesson incidents occur)

-incidents occur)

 What interventions

 and measures

 have already been

-tried and with what success?
+tried and with

-what success/
+what success?